Islam in Libya: Islam in Gaddafi's Libya

-Gaddafi stressed the universal applicability of Islam, but he also reaffirmed the special status assigned by Muhammad to Christians.
-He likened Christians to misguided Muslims who strayed from the correct path.
-Furthermore, Gaddafi assumed leadership of a drive to rid Africa of Christianity as well as of the colonialism with which he associated it, despite the fact that Christianity's presence in Libya long predates Islam or its presence in much of Europe.

 Saints and brotherhoods

 Islam as practiced in North Africa is interlaced with indigenous Berber beliefs.
-Although the Sufi orthodoxy preached the unique and inimitable majesty and sanctity of God and the equality of God's believers, an important element of Islam for centuries has been a belief in the coalescence of special spiritual power given by god to particular living human beings.
+Although the Sufi orthodoxy preached the unique and inimitable majesty and Sanctity of God and the equality of God's Believers, an important element of Islam for centuries has been a belief in the coalescence of special spiritual power given by God to particular living human beings.
 The power is known as Barakah, a transferable quality of personal blessedness and spiritual force said to lodge in certain individuals.
-Those whose claim to possess barakah can be substantiated—through performance of apparent miracles, exemplary human insight, or genealogical connection with a recognized possessor—are viewed as saints.
-These persons are known in the West as marabouts, a French transliteration of al murabitun (those who have made a religious retreat), and the benefits of their baraka are believed to accrue to those ordinary people who come in contact with them.
+Those whose claim to possess Barakah can be substantiated—through performance of apparent Miracles, exemplary human insight, or genealogical connection with a recognized possessor—are viewed as saints.
+These persons are known in the West as marabouts, a French transliteration of al murabitun (those who have made a religious retreat), and the benefits of their Baraka are believed to accrue to those ordinary people who come in contact with them.